pixavier/mqtt4snap/README.md

 ### request reporter block

 The **request reporter block** is suitable for a synchronous client-server architectural approach on a PubSub based infrastructure, and it is the synchronous version of the previous asynchronous **request block** based on the **idCall-x** last subtopic.
-Some implementations are available with MQTT 3.1.1, such as the Node.js [Replyer module](https://github.com/jsdario/replyer).
+Some similar idea implementations are available with MQTT 3.1.1, such as the Node.js [Replyer module](https://github.com/jsdario/replyer).
 Find [here a minimum Python implementation](https://github.com/pixavier/mqtt4snap/blob/master/sync_echo_mqtt.py) of a synchronous MQTT 3.1.1 echo server for the **request block** reporter testing.
 The **example MQTT response report block** combined with the **response block** shows the same echo functionality implemented in Snap *!*.

 ![request reporter block](img/PubSub_client-server_sync.png)